 My three sojourns on Mauritius brought me to different places.
 First I stayed with my daughter in a luxury hotel in Flic en Flac directly at the beach.
 Following that George and I spent a few days at Trou aux Biches in a self-catering unit and almost a month in a bed & breakfast again in Flic en Flac.
 We rented a car and explored the whole island to bathe and snorkel at several different places.
 The coast of Flic en Flac was our favorite.

 This coastline is protected.
 Coral can recover, which make for excitable snorkeling experiences.
-We snorkeled most of our time and observed wildlife under water with great pleasure.
+We snorkeled most of our time and observed wildlife underwater with great pleasure.

 Mauritius is a volcanic island with a lot of weird shaped mountains and fertile nature.
-Several summits offer breathtaking views over valleys and white sandy beaches.
+Several summits offer breathtaking views of valleys and white sandy beaches.
 Take a local guide to explore Black River Gorges National Park several trails lead to beautiful waterfalls and viewpoints.

 If it’s for the food or the friendly people, we’d be back in Mauritius in a flash.
 Indian food is predominant as is the share of Indians in the population of Mauritius.
-Nonetheless there are other influences from Africa, Asia and Europe.
+Nonetheless, there are other influences from Africa, Asia, and Europe.

 We took taxis, buses and hired a car.
 All was very easy!
 We didn’t have any issues at all and it is a perfect place to lay-back and enjoy a relaxed time.

 Mauritius is among the ten countries having the highest population density in the world.
 An average of 623 persons are living per square kilometer on the small island of 2’030 square kilometers land area.
-Most of them, 30% of Mauritius’s population, live in the capital Port Louis and the adjacent district of Plaines Wilhems in the heart of the island around the plateau towns of Beau Bassin, Rose Hill, Quatre Bornes, Phoenix, Vacoas, Floréal and Curepipe.
+Most of them, 30% of Mauritius’s population, live in the capital Port Louis and the adjacent district of Plaines Wilhems in the heart of the island around the plateau towns of Beau Bassin, Rose Hill, Quatre Bornes, Phoenix, Vacoas, Floréal, and Curepipe.

 Besides most surprising for a developed country like Mauritius is, that the median age of Mauritians is only 36 years!